clort81/blopotron/README.md

 ![Enforcer Halfstep](enforcer-halfstep.png)

 **Why It’s a Total Novelty in ANSI Terminal Games:**
 Historically, ANSI/ASCII games (like `NetHack`, `Rogue`, or classic BBS doors) are strictly **cell-bound**.
 An entity is either at `(X, Y)` or it isn't.
 There is no "in-between."
-Achieving smooth movement traditionally required either:
-1. Accepting jerky, grid-snapped movement.
-2. Writing incredibly complex, real-time ASCII morphing algorithms in the game loop.

-The meta-sprite approach flips this.
-It pre-bakes the sub-cell offsets and directional variants into the asset itself.
+By carefully drawing sprites to look identical or similar when shifted up/down (or left/right) We pre-bake the sub-cell offsets and directional variants into the asset itself.
 The game loop doesn't need to do any complex ASCII manipulation; it just evaluates `facing` and `halfstep`, looks up the correct pre-rendered frame, and sends a single `DRAW` command.
 It brings the fluidity of vector or pixel-art sub-pixel rendering to the terminal, with zero runtime overhead.
 It is, effectively, **sub-pixel rendering for ASCII**.

 ![Blopotron Spritesheet](blopotron_spritesheet.png)